B A R E L Y B A D W E B S I T E

 Apparently the Michigan/Indiana boundary is not on an exact Latitude.
 Our best determination based on USGS Topo maps is the boundary is at 41.75929199 degrees latitude.
 I did find historical evidence as to how the boundary was determined which explains why it is not at an exact latitude.
 The original southern boundary of Michigan was at the southern tip of Lake Michigan.
 When Indiana became a State they wanted access to Lake Michigan so the southern boundary of Michigan was moved North by a certain number of miles (my source doesn't know exactly how many) to it's present position.

-I received the e-mail below on February 3, 2003, but since the figure given is north of the one Mr. Root gives, I chose to use the more conservative location.
+I received the e-mail below on February 3, 2003, but since the figure given is north of the one Mr. Root gives, I would have chosen Root's to be conservative.
 However, it does answer Mr. Root's question.

 In reply to your inquiry, the northern boundary of Indiana was defined in the enabling act under which it became a state as a line ten miles north of an east and west line through the southern extreme of Lake Michigan.
 No latitude was specified.
 We telephoned the Geology Library at Indiana University and were given the location of 41 degrees, 45 minutes and 35 seconds north.

-Obviously this is a crucial factor affecting whether there are exactly 27 U.S. states north of Canada, and I have not been able to find any sufficiently official confirmation for the exact point I chose and the latitude I derived from it.
+Obviously this is a crucial factor affecting whether there are exactly 27 U.S. states north of Canada, and I have not been able to find any really truly indisputably official confirmation for the exact point I chose and the latitude I derived from it.
 However, as you'll see below, I'm willing to bet real, big money it's close enough.

 north_of_canada_map_geomatics.jpg (16,528 bytes) 05192003